rossh2/rossh2.github.io/_pages/index.md

 ---

-I'm a second year PhD student in the Department of Linguistics at Harvard University.
+I'm a third year PhD student studying Linguistics at Harvard University.

 My dream is to combine theoretical semantics and computational linguistics.
-I have a deep love for logic and lambda calculus, and my current theoretical work focuses on anaphora and indefinites with a side serving of modality.
-(One of my current questions is whether classical logic is the right way to tackle indefinites at all.)
+I have a deep love for logic and lambda calculus, and my current theoretical work focuses on anaphora and crossover.
 I also believe that there's a lot of scope to use linguistics, in particular semantics, to tackle issues currently outside the bounds of modern NLP.

+Linguistics lets us shed light on the true capabilities of large language models by letting us probe what specific structures and phenomena language models can and cannot capture.
+I'm currently investigating whether large language models understand a range of syntax-semantics mapping phenomena focused around thematic roles.

-Marrying linguistic theory with machine learning will open doors to problems that aren't easily solved just with more and more data, and should take us from approximate solutions to 100% confidence, accurate answers on linguistically motivated problems.
+Marrying linguistic theory with machine learning may also open doors to problems that aren't easily solved just with more and more data.
+We can use linguistic typology to structure cross-lingual transfer learning, and enforce syntactic, semantic or pragmatic structure in systems to guarantee well-formed outputs, add explainability, or achieve that last mile of accuracy that can't be reached with statistical patterns alone.